pynetscript/FromZeroToHero/README.md

 - Getpass function asks for password but hides the input.
 - Custom function (get_input) to get input that is compatible with both Python 2 and 3.
 - Custom function (get_credentials) that prompts for, and returns a username and password (password is asked twice, and if they don't match you get an error message `>> Passwords do not match.
 Try again. `.
 The script though will continue to run, but you should use Ctrl + C to cancel the script and try again.
-- tools.py is going to be imported on our main python script (telnet-cmdrunner.py).
+- tools.py is going to be imported on our main script (telnet-cmdrunner.py).
 This way we have a cleaner script to work with.

 # cisco_ios_telnet_devices.json